michaelwenk/sherlock/README.md

     sh scripts/fill_DBs.sh

 After the dataset import, this script continues with building different statitics, such as about hybridisation states or HOSE codes.
-The progress of that process can be tracked via with login data, which can be adjusted in the _.env_ file:
+The progress of that process can be tracked via console logging or via a API endpoint with login data, which can be adjusted in the _.env_ file:

     curl -X 'GET' 'http://localhost:8080/database/buildStatistics/status' -u 'admin:password'